Integrating Reinforcement Learning with Visual Generative Models: Foundations and Advances: RL for 3D Content Generation

 \subsection{Other Domain-Specific 3D Applications}

-Reinforcement learning has not only been adopted to improve the quality and alignment of general 3D assets, but also extended to domain-specific generation tasks that require structured control, physical reasoning, or multi-object coordination.
+RL has not only been adopted to improve the quality and alignment of general 3D assets, but also extended to domain-specific generation tasks that require structured control, physical reasoning, or multi-object coordination.
 These applications further exemplify the versatility of RL as a general decision-making substrate for visual content generation.

 QINet~\cite{zhang2022qinet} applies RL to 3D point cloud completion using an actor-critic framework.
 The agent interacts with a latent-space GAN, refining noise vectors to reconstruct complete shapes from corrupted inputs.
 Rewards combine geometric accuracy (IoU) and latent consistency, enabling robust completion even with large missing regions.
 RLSS~\cite{ostonov2022rlss} addresses sequential 3D scene generation.
 It formulates scene construction as an RL problem where states encode 2D layouts and object placements, and actions select and position objects.
 Using PPO, the agent is trained with rewards that enforce physical constraints and design objectives.
 The method enables diverse and realistic indoor layouts with minimal supervision.
 Zhao et al.~\cite{zhao2023synthesizing} propose a scene-aware RL framework for generating human motion in 3D environments.
 PPO is used to train policies over a latent motion space.
 States capture geometry, body pose, and interaction goals, while rewards encourage goal completion, contact accuracy, and collision avoidance.
 The approach supports complex interactions and fine-grained path control.
 Bailando~\cite{siyao2022bailando} introduces a transformer-based RL framework for 3D dance generation.
 A choreographic memory encodes quantized poses, and a GPT-style actor-critic predicts future motion.
 Beat-alignment rewards ensure synchronization with music and consistency between body parts, producing realistic and stylistically coherent dances.
 Text2Stereo~\cite{garg2025text2stereo} tackles text-to-stereo image generation.
 It fine-tunes Stable Diffusion on vertically stacked stereo pairs and uses RL via AlignProp.
 Differentiable rewards guide optimization toward stereo consistency and prompt alignment, with human preferences integrated into the feedback signal.